apache/inlong-website/docs/design_and_concept/how_to_write_plugin_agent.md

 sidebar_position: 2
 ---

-# Overview
+## Overview

-This article is aimed at InLong-Agent plug-in developers, trying to explain the process of developing an Agent plug-in as comprehensively as possible, and strive to eliminate the confusion of developers and make plug-in development easier.
+In Standard Architecture, we can collect various types of data through InLong Agent.
+InLong Agent supports extending new collection types in the form of plug-ins.
+This article will guide developers on customizing the new Agent collection plug-ins.

-## Before Development
+## Concepts and Models

-InLong Agent itself, as a data collection framework, is constructed with a Job + Task architecture.
-And abstract data source reading and writing into Reader/Sink plug-ins, which are incorporated into the entire framework.
+InLong Agent is a data collection framework, adopted `Job` + `Task` architectural model.
+And abstract data source reading and writing into Reader/Sink plugins.

 Developers need to be clear about the concepts of Job and Task: